chlakshmareddy/DNN_Assignment_LakshmaReddy_Challa/README.md

-# Deep Neural Networks Reassessment Practical
+# Image-Based Story Sequence Classification Using Convolutional Neural Networks (CNNs)

 This repository contains a complete image-based practical submission for the reassessment task.